EvadeDroid: A Practical Evasion Attack on Machine Learning for Black-box Android Malware Detection: Introduction

-\item \textbf{Challenge 3}: \textit{Differing malware detection techniques}.
-An evasion attack that can only mislead a specific malware detector cannot deceive another defense strategy that uses a different malware detection method.
-Some studies (e.g.,~\cite{b20,b27,b25}) presented evasion techniques which aimed to circumvent only specific target ML-based malware detectors (e.g., DNN- or SVM-based); this limits their generalization over other ML-based malware detectors. \end{itemize} } In this paper, we propose a holistic, generalized evasion attack, \emph{EvadeDroid}, which can circumvent black-box Android malware classifiers using a two-step approach: (i) \emph{preparation} and (ii) \emph{manipulation}.
-In the first step, we present a donor selection technique for EvadeDroid to prepare an action set, including a collection of \textit{gadgets} (i.e., code snippets).
-These gadgets are extracted by program slicing selected donors (i.e., benign apps) that are publicly accessible.
-Our proposed technique uses an $n$-gram-based similarity method to identify proper donors, i.e. the benign APKs that are closely similar to malware samples.
-Injecting each gadget into a malware sample adds parts of the functionality of its (benign) donor to the malware sample.
-In fact, applying such transformations into malware apps can either mimic malware samples into benign ones or move malicious apps toward blind spots of the ML classifiers; thus achieving the desired goal of having the transformations causing malware classification errors.
+In response to the challenges outlined earlier, we propose a comprehensive and generalized evasion attack called \emph{EvadeDroid}, which can bypass black-box Android malware classifiers through a two-step process: (i) \emph{preparation} and (ii) \emph{manipulation}.
+The first step involves implementing a donor selection technique within EvadeDroid to create an action set comprising a collection of problem-space transformations, i.e., code snippets known as \emph{gadgets}.
+These gadgets are derived by performing program slicing on benign apps (i.e., donors) that are publicly available.
+By injecting each gadget into a malware app, specific payloads from a benign donor can be incorporated into the malware app.
+Our proposed technique utilizes an \emph{n-gram-based similarity} method to identify suitable donors, particularly benign apps that exhibit similarities to malware apps at the opcode level.
+Applying transformations derived from these donors to malware apps can enable them to appear benign or move them towards blind spots of ML classifiers.
+This approach aims to achieve the desired outcome of introducing transformations that not only ensure adherence to problem-space constraints (i.e., preserved semantics, robustness to preprocessing, and plausibility~\cite{b26}) but also lead to malware classification errors.

-In the manipulation step, EvadeDroid uses an iterative and incremental manipulation strategy to create real-world adversarial examples.
-This approach incrementally perturbs malware samples by applying a sequence of transformations gathered in the action set into malware samples over several iterations.
-We propose a search method to randomly choose suitable transformations and apply them to malware samples.
-The random search algorithm, which moves malware samples in the problem space, is guided by the labels of manipulated malware samples.
+In the manipulation step, EvadeDroid uses an iterative and incremental manipulation strategy to create real-world AEs.
+This procedure incrementally perturbs malware apps by applying a sequence of transformations gathered in the action set into malware samples over several iterations.
+We propose a search method to randomly choose suitable transformations and apply them to malware apps.
+The random search algorithm, which moves malware apps in the problem space, is guided by the labels of manipulated malware apps.
 These labels are specified by querying the target black-box ML classifier.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose a \textit{black-box evasion} attack that generates real-world Android AEs that adhere to problem-space constraints.
+To the best of our knowledge, EvadeDroid is the pioneer study in the Android domain that successfully evades ML-based malware detectors by directly manipulating malware samples without performing feature-space perturbations.